Choosing the best WordPress theme for your blog isn’t as easy as it sounds.

 To find the perfect option, you need to consider several factors, like features, performance, and pricing.

-This post reviews the six best WordPress themes with these things in mind.
+This post reviews the seven best WordPress themes with these things in mind.

 Let’s get started.